-You will sign a consent form before the treatment.
-This is a good time to make sure you have asked the doctor any questions you have.
+You sign a consent form before the treatment.
+This is a good time to make sure you ask the doctor any questions you have.

 Take your medicines as normal unless your doctor tells you otherwise.
 You might need to stop any blood thinning medicines before your treatment but your doctor will let you know.

-When you get to the outpatient department, a nurse will ask you to change into a gown.
+In the endoscopy department, a nurse will ask you to change into a gown.
 Then they show you into the treatment room.

 Once you are lying on the couch, an anaesthetist gives you the anaesthetic medicine through a small tube put into a vein in your hand.
 This means you will be asleep and won’t feel anything during the cryotherapy.

 Your doctor puts a long, thin, flexible tube called a bronchoscope down your throat and into the airway.
 They pass a probe down through the bronchoscope.